blemi4/climate/README.md

 ### Feedback
 Throughout the course of the project, I asked three people for feeback on my visualization.

-##### Person 1
+#### Person 1
 "The lines are too far apart.
 It makes it difficult to compare the two countries."
-I took this advice and changed the measure to deviation from the mean rather than absolute temperature as discussed above.
+I took this advice and changed the y axis to deviation from the mean rather than absolute temperature as discussed above.

-##### Person 2
+#### Person 2
-"There are too many countries included in the analysis.
-I can't tell what is going on."
+"There are too many lines on the chart.
+I can't really tell what is going on."
 I took this advice as well, and reduced the number of countries to two.
-I originally had five, but this no longer worked after moving the scale to deviation from the mean.
+I originally had five, but this no longer worked after changing the y axis to deviation from the mean.

-##### Person 3
+#### Person 3
 "The chart looks good, but the title is off center."
 I centered the title by making it a part of the SVG instead of placing and HTML object above.

 ### Resources
-##### Data Source:
+#### Data Source:

 Berkely Earth - https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data

-##### Analysis and Visualization Sources:
+#### Analysis and Visualization Sources:

 http://dimplejs.org/
 https://d3js.org/